-For More Information
+For More Information.

-Please accept our apologies that this incident occurred.
-We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
-Since detecting the incident, we have reset passwords and updated our information security policies.
-We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.
+We apologize this has happened and are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+We continually evaluate and modify our practices to enhance the security and privacy of your personal information.